Faoziyah/30_days_devops_challenge/DevOps_Challenge_Day2/NBA_Game_Day_Notification/README.md

 Step 3: Create an SNS Topic
 1. Go to Amazon SNS in the AWS Management Console.
 2. Create an SNS topic:
-o	Topic type: Standard.
+- Topic type: Standard.
-o	Name: NBA_Game_Alerts.
+-	Name: NBA_Game_Alerts.
 3. Allow users to subscribe to this topic using their email or phone number.
 To subscribe;
-o	Click on the Topic created
+-	Click on the Topic created
-o	On the subscription tab, click Create Subscription o	Protocol: Email / Phone. o	Enter Email or Phone number in International Format (e.g. +2348012345678) o	Click Create Subscription o	Check your Email to confirm the subscription if Email was selected.
+-	On the subscription tab, click Create Subscription
+-	Protocol: Email / Phone.
+-	Enter Email or Phone number in International Format (e.g. +2348012345678)
+-	Click Create Subscription
+-	Check your Email to confirm the subscription if Email was selected.

 Step 4: Write a Lambda Function
 1. Purpose: Fetch NBA scores, process game day data, and publish updates to the SNS topic.
 2. Steps:
-o	Use the NBA API to fetch real-time game data. o	Parse the response for relevant information (e.g., game score, teams, current period). o	Publish formatted messages to the SNS topic.
+-	Use the NBA API to fetch real-time game data.
+-	Parse the response for relevant information (e.g., game score, teams, current period).
+-	Publish formatted messages to the SNS topic.
 Clone the github repo for the code https://github.com/Faoziyah/30_days_devops_challenge/tree/main/DevOps_Challenge_Day2/NBA_Game_Day_Notification
 1. Go to Lambda in the AWS Management Console.
 2. Click Create Function.
 3. Choose Author from Scratch
-o	Function Name: The Name of the Function. o	Runtime: Python.
+-	Function Name: The Name of the Function.
+-	Runtime: Python.
 5. Assign the IAM role created earlier to the function
 6. In the function code tab, copy and paste the content of src/game_day_notification.py to the inline code editor
-7. In the Environment Variables section at the left side of the page, click Add Environment Variable o	 SNS_TOPIC_ARN: The ARN of the SNS topic. o	NBA_API_KEY: Your NBA API key.
+7. In the Environment Variables section at the left side of the page, click Add Environment Variable
+- SNS_TOPIC_ARN: The ARN of the SNS topic.
+-	NBA_API_KEY: Your NBA API key.

 Step 5: Configure Amazon EventBridge
 1. Go to Amazon EventBridge in the AWS Management Console.
 2. Create a rule:
-o	Name: NBA_Game_Score_Notifier.
+-	Name: NBA_Game_Score_Notifier.
-o	Event Source: Schedule.
+-	Event Source: Schedule.
-o	Schedule Expression: rate(2 hours) (or another interval based on API rate limits). o	Target: The Lambda function created earlier.
+-	Schedule Expression: rate(2 hours) (or another interval based on API rate limits).
+-	Target: The Lambda function created earlier.
 3. Ensure the EventBridge rule has permissions to invoke the Lambda function.

 Step 6: Test the System
 1. Subscribe to the SNS topic with your email or phone number.
 2. Trigger the Lambda function manually or via EventBridge.
 3. Test the function
-o	Go to Lambda function in the AWS Management Console o	Create a Test event for o	Run the function and check CloudWatch Logs for errors o	The Lambda function fetches game data correctly. o	Notifications are delivered to subscribers. o	Verify that SMS notifications are sent to the subscribed users via Phone Message or Email.
+-	Go to Lambda function in the AWS Management Console
+-	Create a Test event for
+-	Run the function and check CloudWatch Logs for errors
+-	The Lambda function fetches game data correctly.
+-	Notifications are delivered to subscribers.
+-	Verify that SMS notifications are sent to the subscribed users via Phone Message or Email.

 Step 7: Future Enhancements
 1. Add user-specific preferences (e.g., favorite teams or games).